France considers tightening controls on job-seekers

 Socialist Prime Minister Manuel Valls set off the outcry this week by suggesting more needed to be done to encourage the unemployed back into work.
-A survey in job centers had shown that up to 20 percent of job seekers were not actively seeking work as they are required to do under job center statutes.
+A survey in job centres had shown that up to 20 percent of job seekers were not actively seeking work as they are required to do under job centre statutes.

 Economists say such a move could incite more long-term unemployed to return to the job market and help the deeply indebted UNEDIC, whose total debt is expected to reach 21.3 billion euros this year, to shore up its finances.